Ddal2023/product-api-demo-aus-AI/README.md

 }

-Использование:
+Usage:
 Authorization: Bearer <your_access_token>

-Токен живёт 60 минут.
+The token lives for 60 minutes.